Arpitpassi/BridgeReport/index.md

 6. Stargate
 7. Squid

-### Transaction Speed
+### Transaction Speed (Can be a subjective experince for different chain speeds and different demand times.
+Overall, speeds were tested by bridging usdc from Bnb chain to polygon)
 1. Mayan
 2. Orbiter Finance
 3. Portal
-4. Defiway
+4. LayerSwap
-5. LayerSwap
+5. Defiway
 6. Squid
 7. Stargate